IBM-Cloud/docs/services/ContinuousDelivery/pipeline_working.md

 You can deploy to one or many regions and services.
 For example, you can set up your {{site.data.keyword.deliverypipeline}} to use one or more services, test in one region, and deploy to production in multiple regions.
 For more information, see [Regions](/docs/overview/whatisbluemix.html#ov_intro_reg){: new_window}.

-If you use multiple pipelines in a toolchain, you can create a composite pipeline to manage the deployment of all pipelines from a single location.
+If you use multiple pipelines in an open toolchain, you can create a composite pipeline to manage the deployment of all pipelines from a single location.

 There are several ways to create a pipeline, including adding a pipeline to an existing application and creating a pipeline without an existing application.
 If you do not already have a {{site.data.keyword.deliverypipeline}} service in your organization, you can go to the catalog, click {{site.data.keyword.deliverypipeline}}, and click Create.